Anonymous-People/ICV_Vulnerabilities/Attack_surfaces/Attack_surface.md

 1. **Boost Remote Security:** The high number of authentication and injection flaws in remote attacks calls for stronger security protocols.
 Researchers should focus on better authentication and input validation to defend against these threats.
 2. **Fortify OS and Kernel:** The concentration of OS vulnerabilities in short-range attacks shows a need to improve operating system and kernel security.
 Efforts should aim at developing more secure kernel architectures and software installation processes.
 3. **Safeguard File Operations:** With file operation vulnerabilities spread across attack surfaces, securing file handling is crucial.
 This includes tight access controls, integrity checks, and secure download or deletion to prevent unauthorized access and breaches.

-Here are three insights gleaned from Table.
-1 and Table.
-2:

-1. **In-Vehicle Components are High-Risk for Short-Range Attacks:** The majority of short-range vulnerabilities are associated with in-vehicle systems like IVI, ECU, and T-Box.
-This suggests a need for enhanced security measures within vehicle electronics to mitigate the risk of local attacks.
-2. **Radio Systems are Vulnerable to Mid-Range Threats:** With all mid-range attacks targeting the radio, it indicates that radio systems may have specific vulnerabilities that need to be addressed to prevent potential mid-range security breaches.
-3. **Cloud and APP Platforms are Prime Targets for Remote Attacks:** The high number of remote attacks on cloud platforms and applications indicates that these areas are critical targets for cyber threats.
-Strengthening security protocols for cloud services and mobile applications should be a priority to protect against remote exploitation.